dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 | Ideal approximation      | *ΔL ≈ avg(ΔHR) × L̄* | 1.7059  |
 | Use number from paper    | *ΔL ≈ est(ΔHR) × L̄* | 1.7123  |

-What really causes trouble is when the hazard ratio systematically varies between young and old people.
-For example, suppose the intervention does nothing for people who are young but is gradually more helpful as you get older:
+What causes trouble is if the hazard ratio varies systematically between the young and the old.
+For example, suppose the intervention is useless for newborns, but gradually becomes more helpful as you get older:

 ![](/img/hazard-ratios/hr_curve_random.svg)

-Now, my ideal approximation would still be pretty accurate (if you could compute it) but plugging in a number from a paper leads to an overestimate.
+My "ideal approximation" would still be pretty accurate, if you could compute it.
+(Which you can't, in the real world.)
+But using a number from a paper leads to an overestimate:

 | Thing                    | Formula              | Number        |
 | ------------------------ | -------------------- | ------------- |